GerHobbelt/cef-wiki/Architecture.md

 # CEF1 (Discontinued)

+CEF1 was discontinued when Google forked the WebKit project and subsequently deleted the Chromium WebKit API.
 The single process architecture used by CEF1 integrates Chromium and WebKit directly into the client application.
 Advantages to the single process arcitecture include reduced memory usage and closer integration with the client application.
 Disadvantages include [reduced performance](https://bitbucket.org/chromiumembedded/cef/issue/304) with certain types of accelerated content and [crashes](https://bitbucket.org/chromiumembedded/cef/issue/242) due to plugins like Flash running in the same process.

 ## API Usage